 How to live stream Ligue 1 matches in Australia

-Aussie soccer fans can keep up with Ligue 1 thanks to beIN Sports.
+Aussie football fans can keep up with Ligue 1 thanks to beIN SPORTS.
 There are several ways to subscribe to this sports channel, whether you choose the pay-TV route or opt for a streaming service.
 Here's everything you need to know to live stream Ligue 1.

 Live stream with Kayo Sports